Rail transportation in the United States: Transcontinental railroad

-Authorized by the Pacific Railway Act of 1862 and heavily backed by the federal government, the first transcontinental railroad was the culmination of a decades-long movement to build such a line and was one of the crowning achievements of the presidency of Abraham Lincoln, completed four years after his death.
-The building of the railroad required enormous feats of engineering and labor in the crossing of the Great Plains and the Rocky Mountains by the Union Pacific Railroad (UP) and Central Pacific Railroad, the two federally chartered enterprises that built the line westward and eastward respectively.
-The building of the railroad was motivated in part to bind the Union together during the strife of the American Civil War.
-It substantially accelerated the populating of the West by homesteaders, leading to rapid cultivation of new farm lands.
+Authorized by the Pacific Railway Act of 1862 and heavily backed by the federal government, the first transcontinental railroad was the culmination of a decades-long movement to build such a line and was one of the crowning achievements of the presidency of Abraham Lincoln, completed five years after his death.
+The building of the railroad required enormous feats of engineering and labor in the crossing of the Great Plains and the Rocky Mountains by the westbound Union Pacific Railroad (UP) and eastbound Central Pacific Railroad, the two federally chartered enterprises that built the line.
+It enabled the accelerated populating of the West by homesteaders, leading to rapid cultivation of new farm lands.
 The Central Pacific and the Southern Pacific Railroad combined operations in 1870 and formally merged in 1885; the Union Pacific originally bought the Southern Pacific in 1901 and was forced to divest it in 1913, but took it over again in 1996.
 Much of the original roadbed is still in use today and owned by UP, which is descended from both of the original railroads.

+Regulation

+Large railroad companies, including the New York Central, Grand Trunk Railway, and the Southern Pacific, spanned several states.
+In response to monopolistic practices, such as price fixing and other excesses of some railroads and their owners, Congress created the Interstate Commerce Commission (ICC) in 1887.
+The ICC indirectly controlled the business activities of the railroads through issuance of extensive regulations.
+Congress also enacted antitrust legislation to prevent railroad monopolies, beginning with the Sherman Antitrust Act in 1890.
+Financiers such as Cornelius Vanderbilt and Jay Gould became wealthy through railroad ownerships.